ICICI Bank third-quarter profit misses estimates

-(Reuters) - ICICI Bank reported a 2.7 percent fall in third-quarter net profit on Wednesday, missing analysts’ estimates by a wide margin, due to tax expenses and higher provisions.
+(Reuters) - ICICI Bank (ICBK.NS)(IBN.N) reported a 2.7 percent fall in third-quarter net profit on Wednesday, missing analysts’ estimates by a wide margin, due to tax expenses and higher provisions.

 Net profit fell to 16.05 billion rupees ($225.51 million) in the three months to Dec.
 31, from 16.50 billion rupees a year earlier, missing analysts’ average estimate for a profit of 18.36 billion rupees, I/B/E/S data from Refinitiv showed.